nitinadhikarii/neetcode-submissions/README.md

 ---

 ## What is this?
+These are my submissions of the course: NeetCode 250

 [NeetCode.io](https://neetcode.io) is a coding interview preparation platform featuring curated problems, video solutions, and an in-browser code editor.
 This repository is automatically populated with your accepted (or all) solutions using the **GitHub Sync** feature.